 The entire symbol additionally represents the cyclical year, with each of the twelve corners corresponding to a month.

 - the four 'classical elements' of earth, air, water and fire,

 - the four main stars of the Southern Cross, an important constellation for the Inca, who believed that was the centre of the Universe.

 More recently, the Chakana Cross has taken on more esoteric and astrological symbolism.
 To some Neo-Pagans, the Chakana Cross itself is believed to have power if constructed to a very precise and sacred geometric formula.3 This interest has blossomed in line with the increased number of tourists from Europe and North America.

 In our diagram shown on the right, the red diagonal (southeast / northwest) line represents the earth's axial tilt, currently around 23.44°.
 This determines the breadth of the top and bottom horizontal blue lines, which in turn dictate all the other measurements.
 The Inca are believed to have used this as a measuring tool for determining changes in the sun's path over the course of a year and from that, predict the growing cycles.

-The Christian Cross may feature numbers such as three (Trinity), four (Evangelists), twelve (Disciples) and the circle (Celtic, Halo, Glory, etc.) but it doesn't claim any of the advantages of the Chakana Cross with its use as an almanac, meditational aid for transcending cosmic tiers, and so on.
+The Christian Cross may feature numbers such as three (Trinity), four (Evangelists), twelve (Apostles) and the circle (Celtic, Halo, Glory, etc.) but it doesn't claim any of the advantages of the Chakana Cross with its use as an almanac, meditational aid for transcending cosmic tiers, and so on.

 Instead, the Christian Cross points to a single and very simple message.
 See the meaning of the cross.